Ramadan can be a challenging time for many Muslims trying to achieve weight loss and fat loss goals.

-There are so many calorie-laden, suboptimal foods on offer at Iftar and when you’re blood sugar is low, and your appetite is raging it can be hard to resist.
+There are so many calorie-laden, suboptimal foods on offer at Iftar and when your blood sugar is low, and your appetite is raging it can be hard to resist.

 That’s why food prep and having optimal meals on you at key meal times during Ramadan is critical to not ruin your progress.